A Sequentially Fair Mechanism for Multiple Sensitive Attributes: Numerical Experiments

 As our approach is applicable to both regression and classification tasks, we consider both problems.
 For the regression task, we aim to predict the log-income and for the classification task, we aim to predict whether an individual's income exceeds 50,000\$.
 The sensitive features studied are \emph{gender} and \emph{race}.
 In total, we have 600,041 observations, with 52.3\% Male participants and 10.7\% participants from the minority racial class.
 The data is split into 64\% train, 20\% test and 16\% unlabeled data.
 As a base model, we opt for a lightGBM \cite{NIPS2017_6449f44a} model with early stopping, where the early stopping iterations are optimized using 5-fold cross validation on the training data.

 In an exact fairness framework ($\boldsymbol{\varepsilon}=0$), we evaluate numerical performance over ten runs with distinct seeds.
-Since, to our knowledge, there are no open-source fairness methods for MSA predictions, direct benchmarking is not feasible.
-Instead, for the classification task, we compare our approach with the state-of-the-art \emph{ExponentiatedGradient} method from the \emph{Fairlearn} package \cite{weerts2023fairlearn}.
-First, we ensure fairness on a single variable, enabling a comparison of baseline accuracy, $F_1$-Score, and unfairness.
+Since, to our knowledge, there are no open-source fairness methods for MSA predictions, direct benchmarking is not easily achieved.
+For the main classification task, we compare our approach with the state-of-the-art \emph{ExponentiatedGradient} method from the \emph{Fairlearn} package \cite{weerts2023fairlearn}.
+First, we ensure fairness on a single variable, enabling a comparison of baseline $F_1$-Score, unfairness and compute-time.
 Next, our methodology is employed to ensure fairness across both variables, facilitating another comparison.
+To create further performance comparisons, we also run benchmarks on well-known data sets with differing number of sensitive variables ($s$ in Table \ref{tab1}) using \emph{Fairlearn} and \emph{FairBalance} from \cite{yu2021fairer}.
+Here, we create sensitive hyper-features to allow easier learning for the two benchmarking methods.
+This should help them learn a fair representation but will likely increase compute time.